Professor of Political Science - Department Chair

 - Co-editor of Globalization and the Challenges of a New Century (Indiana University Press, 2000)

-- His articles have appeared in International Studies Quarterly, The Journal of Conflict Resolution, Comparative Political Studies, International Interactions, International Studies Perspectives, and Human Rights Quarterly (among others).
+- His articles have appeared in The American Political Science Review, International Studies Quarterly, The Journal of Conflict Resolution, Comparative Political Studies, International Interactions, International Studies Perspectives, and Human Rights Quarterly (among others).